 Self love is a universal need, one you can’t satisfy with superficial means – it grows from the inside.
 See your self confidence as a muscle that will grow more powerful when you take a decision that fits your life philosophy.
 If you make choices because you support them (and not because someone else expects this from you), you’ll become stronger every day.

 We see happiness as an emotion, but according to Branden, we have more control over it than we think.
 Try to live each day from your authentic self – with your own principles and values as signposts, because they will lead your way to happiness.
 If you protect this authenticity, you will learn to love yourself.

 Are you a pleaser?
-It helps to realize that there is nothing you have to do.
+It helps to realise that there is nothing you have to do.
 The more you have to do in life (because it’s appropriate, because someone’s counting on you), the more you’ll have to justify your own actions to yourself.
-You forget what you need, you minimize yourself and your importance.
+You forget what you need, you minimise yourself and your importance.
 But it’s only when you make yourself into a priority, that you can love yourself.

 If you compare your life to other people’s lives, how does it make you feel?
 Writer...
 Read more

 Have you found your spirit animal yet?
 This animal is on your side at a specific...
 Read more